 - Provide a planned mixed employment park that is a minimum of 20 acres in size, located within the Route 28 Taxing District, and with a comprehensive development plan that is designed to ensure compatibility between the land-use activities therein and the existing activities and character of the community in which the facility is located; - Provide an opportunity for mixed employment development character, which allows the mixing of research and development firms, office complexes, certain types of manufacturing, and inter-related land uses; and - Encourage linked industries to cluster in a section of the employment center. - A. Applicability.
 The PD-RDP Zoning District permits the continued development of established PD-RDP Zoning Districts.
-Expansion of the PD-RDP Zoning District is not permitted after the adoption date of this Zoning Ordinance December 13, 2023. - B. Uses.
+Expansion of the PD-RDP Zoning District is not permitted after December 13, 2023. - B. Uses.
 Refer to Table 3.02.02 for uses allowed in the PD-RDP Zoning District. - C. Dimensional Standards.
 Refer to Table 2.02.05.08-1 for required dimensional standards.

-Table 2.02.05.08-1.
-PD-RDP Zoning District Dimensional Standards Standard Requirement De Density Requirements 1 FAR (max.)
-0.60 2.0 by SPEX Lot t Requirements 2 Lot Size (min.)
-2 acre, exclusive of major floodplain Set tback Requirements ^{1, 2} 3 Setback Adjacent to Roads (min.)
-Structures and areas for outdoor storage, refuse collection, and loading: 35 ft Parking: 25 ft 4 Setback Adjacent to Agricultural and Residential Zoning Districts, Land Bays Allowing Residential Uses, or Existing Residential Uses (min.) ^{3, 4} Structures and areas for outdoor storage, refuse collection, and loading: 100 ft Parking: 50 ft 5 Setback Adjacent to Other Nonresidential Zoning Districts (min.) ^{5, 6} 15 ft 6 Adjacent to PD-RDP Zoning District (min.)
-5 0 ft 7 Setback Between Buildings on Individual Lots or Building Sites (min.) ^{5,7} 30 ft Driveways, parking, and covered entrances: 5 ft from lot lines 8 Setback Between more than 1 Buildings on an Individual Lot or Building Site (min.)
-7 25 ft or greater if required for fire protection Bui ilding Requirements 9 Lot Coverage (max.)
+Standard Requirement De nsity Requirements 1 FAR (max.)
+0.60 2.0 by SPEX Lot Requirements 2 Lot Size (min.)
+2 acre, exclusive of major floodplain Set back Requirements 3 Setback Adjacent to Roads (min.)
+Structures and areas for outdoor storage, refuse collection, and loading: 35 ft Parking: 25 ft 4 Setback Adjacent to Agricultural and Residential Zoning Districts, Land Bays Allowing Residential Uses, or Existing Residential Uses (min.)
+Structures and areas for outdoor storage, refuse collection, and loading: 100 ft Parking: 50 ft 5 Setback Adjacent to Other Nonresidential Zoning Districts (min.)
+15 ft 6 Adjacent to PD-RDP Zoning District (min.)
+0 ft 7 Setback Between Buildings on Individual Lots or Building Sites (min.)
+30 ft Driveways, parking, and covered entrances: 5 ft from lot lines 8 Setback Between more than 1 Buildings on an Individual Lot or Building Site (min.) $^{\mbox{\tiny 7}}$ 25 ft or greater if required for fire protection Bui Iding Requirements 9 Lot Coverage (max.)
 0.55 10 Building Height (max.)
-45 ft 100 ft if the building is set back from streets or from lot lines that do not constitute boundaries of Zoning Districts with lower maximum height restrictions, in addition to each of the required minimum yard dimensions, a distance of 1 ft for each 1 ft of height that it exceeds the 45 ft limit.
+45 ft 100 ft if the building is set back from streets or from lot lines that do not constitute boundaries of Zoning Districts with lower maximum height restrictions, in addition to each of the required minimum yard dimensions, distance of 1 ft for each 1 ft of height that it exceeds the 45 ft limit. t = SPE Exc Set Set Solo Dist Color sting or planned residential uses or Zoning Districts, or land bays a tricts, land bays, or uses. hen a PD-RDP lot, parcel, and/or land bay is developed adjacent to trict, or land bay allowing residential uses, which was zoned for ag coning of the subject property as PD-RDP, the setback required in less the buffer required by Section 7.04.03 is greater. the event that a single parcel is zoned for more than one non-resi he property line and not at the Zoning District line.
+10.03 or Section 10.10.04.C. g are permitted between buildings and such agricultural Zoning Districts, illowing residential uses where such uses are visible from said Zoning o an agricultural Zoning District, an existing or zoned residential Zoning gricultural or residential uses subsequent to June 16, 1993, and subsequent